MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/migration/stepwise-planner-migration-guide.md

     .Build();

 FunctionCallingStepwisePlanner planner = new();
-ChatHistory existingPlan = GetExistingPlan(); // plan can be stored in database for reusability.
+ChatHistory existingPlan = GetExistingPlan(); // plan can be stored in database  or cache for reusability.

 FunctionCallingStepwisePlannerResult result = await planner.ExecuteAsync(kernel, "Check current UTC time and return current weather in Boston city.", existingPlan);